-In the client-server architecture of botnet, one of the bots acts as a central server, controlling the transfer of information from other connected bots, acting as a client.
-The botmaster uses special software to establish a connection and relay information between server and clients.
+In the client-server architecture of a botnet, one of the bots acts as a central server, controlling the transfer of information from other connected bots, acting as a client.
+The botmaster uses special software to establish a connection and relay information between the server and clients.
 This process is known as Command and Control(C&C).

 The client-server architecture is best for taking and maintaining control over the bots.
 Since the control is centralized, there is no confusion during the communication.
 However, it has some downsides as well.
 It is easy for the security team to locate and destroy the network by targeting the central bot.
 And since there is only one control point, the botnet is dead once you destroy the server.
-So to overcome this, bot herders use the peer-to-peer architecture.
+So to overcome this, bot herders use peer-to-peer architecture.

 Peer-to-peer architecture is more advanced and secure than the client-server model.
 It does not rely on a centralized command and control(C&C) server to add new bots.
 Instead, it uses a peer-to-peer(P2P) structure.
 In P2P architecture, each bot act as a client and server.
 Every single bot has a list of other infected devices so that they can establish a connection with them when required.